welteki/docs.actuated.dev/docs/add-agent.md

     You can provision bare-metal hosts in the cloud using any number of providers like AWS, Alibaba Cloud, Cherry Servers, Equinix Metal, FastHosts, OVHcloud, Scaleway and Vultr, [see a list here](https://github.com/alexellis/awesome-baremetal#bare-metal-cloud)

-    For Intel/AMD builds on AWS, you'll need to use [AWS i3.metal](https://aws.amazon.com/ec2/instance-types/i3/).
+    For Intel/AMD builds we recommend using [Equinix Metal](https://deploy.equinix.com/) for the best price / performance ratio.
+They also have discounts for reserved instances.

-    For ARM64 builds on AWS, the [a1.metal](https://aws.amazon.com/ec2/instance-types/a1/) is ideal.
+    For ARM64 builds the cheapest option is to use the [a1.metal](https://aws.amazon.com/ec2/instance-types/a1/) instance on AWS.
+A Mac Mini M1 is also a good option with (Asahi Linux), if you want to optimise on costs.

-    If you're not using AWS, or want larger machines, [Equinix Metal](https://metal.equinix.com/) offer bare-metal as a service for both Intel/AMD and ARM64.
+    [Equinix Metal](https://metal.equinix.com/) offer bare-metal as a service (with a REST API) for both Intel/AMD and ARM64.

     This option is both convenient and offers the highest performance available, however bare-metal machines tends to be priced higher than you may be used to with VMs.